ggirou/dns320/README.md

 Try to boot with following commands :

     setenv ethaddr 14:D6:4D:AB:A7:12
+    setenv setbootargs 'setenv bootargs console=${console} ${optargs} ${mtdparts} cmdlinepart.${mtdparts} root=${bootenvroot} rootfstype=${bootenvrootfstype}'
     setenv loadbootenv ext2load usb 0:1 ${loadaddr} ${bootenv}
     boot

+> UBIFS partition is not ready yet, it should fail to load from it (see ubifs setup bellow).
+It should fallback to USB image load.

 > New default boot commands try to load `uEnv.txt` from USB FAT partition, just change `loadbootenv` to load from ext2.
+> The `mtdparts` option had became `cmdlinepart.mtdparts` (in Debian-land, at least).
+[StackExchange](https://unix.stackexchange.com/q/554266)

-## `uEnv.txt` examples
+## `uEnv.txt` configuration

-### To boot with new Flat Image Tree (FIT)

-> See `/etc/kernel/postinst.d/zz-local-build-image` created by [`deboot.sh`](scripts/deboot.sh) to know how to build FIT uImage
+`/uEnv.txt` file is already configured to load Flat Image Tree (FIT) uImage from UBIFS partition first, and fallback to USB on failing.

     optargs=initramfs.runsize=32M usb-storage.delay_use=0 rootdelay=1
     bootenvroot=/dev/disk/by-path/platform-f1050000.ehci-usb-0:1:1.0-scsi-0:0:0:0-part1 rw
     bootenvrootfstype=ext2
+    ubifsloadimage=ubi part rootfs && ubifsmount ubi:rootfs && ubifsload ${loadaddr} /uImage
     # Because of flaky USB, load uImage in two parts with some delays
-    bootenvcmd=run setbootargs;sleep 5;ext4load usb 0:1 0xa00000 /boot/uImage 0xa00000;sleep 10;ext4load usb 0:1 0x1400000 /boot/uImage 0 0xa00000;bootm 0xa00000
+    usbloadimage=sleep 5 && ext4load usb 0:1 0xa00000 /boot/uImage 0xa00000 && sleep 10 && ext4load usb 0:1 0x1400000 /boot/uImage 0 0xa00000 && setenv loadaddr 0xa00000
+    bootenvcmd=run setbootargs; run ubifsloadimage || run usbloadimage; bootm ${loadaddr}

 > Notes:
-> Because of a bug with `ext2load`, it doesn't work with `pos` argument, use `ext4load` instead...
+> See `/etc/kernel/postinst.d/zz-local-build-image` created by [`deboot.sh`](scripts/deboot.sh) to know how to build FIT uImage and how it is copied to UBIFS.
 >
-> USB boot root works with `usbbootargs_root root=/dev/sda1 rw` if no disks.
-> With disks it's not sure usb key will be affected to `sda`.
-> Use full path to be sure.
->
 > `initramfs.runsize` 10% by default, fit it to 32M
-> The mtdparts option had became cmdlinepart.mtdparts (in Debian-land, at least).
-[StackExchange](https://unix.stackexchange.com/q/554266)

-### To boot with legacy images

-    optargs=initramfs.runsize=32M usb-storage.delay_use=0 rootdelay=1
-    bootenvroot=/dev/disk/by-path/platform-f1050000.ehci-usb-0:1:1.0-scsi-0:0:0:0-part1 rw
-    bootenvrootfstype=ext2
-    # Because of flaky USB, load images with some delays
-    bootenvcmd=run setbootargs;sleep 5;ext2load usb 0:1 0xa00000 /boot/uImage;sleep 10;ext2load usb 0:1 0xf00000 /boot/uInitrd;sleep 5;bootm 0xa00000 0xf00000
+> Because of a bug with `ext2load`, it doesn't work with `pos` argument, use `ext4load` instead...

 # Persist new u-boot